InterContinental profit rise led by U.S. growth

 The British group, which operates more than 670,000 rooms in over 4,500 hotels worldwide, said it was positioned for a further good performance in 2013 with January global RevPAR up 6.6 percent.

-Earlier this month, Sheraton-owner Starwood HOT.N posted higher-than-expected earnings and raised the lower end of its 2013 forecast for RevPAR.
-Marriott MAR.N reports fourth quarter reports on February 19.
+Earlier this month, Sheraton-owner Starwood posted higher-than-expected earnings and raised the lower end of its 2013 forecast for RevPAR.
+Marriott reports fourth quarter reports on February 19.

 As part of its strategy to sell assets in return for management contracts, similar to U.S. peers like Marriott, InterContinental said it continued to market its New York Barclay Hotel and that the disposal process for its London Park Lane property had started.
 Analysts expect the two to fetch over $700 million.